thearqamj/bellabeat-wellness-data-analysis/README.md

 Analyzing our results we can see that

-50% of the users of our sample use their device frequently - between 21 to 31 days.
+-50% of the users of our sample use their device frequently - between 21 to 31 days.
-12% use their device 11 to 20 days.
+-12% use their device 11 to 20 days.
-38% of our sample use really rarely their device.
+-38% of our sample use really rarely their device.

-5.5.2 Time used smart device
+**Time used smart device **

 Being more precise we want to see how many minutes do users wear their device per day.
 For that we will merge the created daily_use data frame and daily_activity to be able to filter results by daily use of device as well.

 ```